vishvAsa/AgamaH/AryaH/hinduism/branches/shAktaH/yoginIhRdayam/padoux-jeanty/3_encounter_in_the_Worship.md

 state of mind.

-The Dī expresses this as follows: “meditating on \[the *kuṇḍ alinī* \] as a snake whose brightness is made to palpitate by the syllable *HU Ṃ * , one
+The Dī expresses this as follows: “meditating on \[the *kuṇḍalinī* \] as a snake whose brightness is made to palpitate by the syllable *HU Ṃ * , one

 * *